 - a.
-Regardless of when the funds are used, if the fee is collected during the grant period, i.e., before submission of the final Financial Status Report for the capitalization grant giving rise to the fee, it may be used under either the addition or cost sharing or matching alternatives for use of program income (40 CFR sections 31.25(g)(2) or (g)(3)).
-Under either alternative or combination of alternatives, use of program income is limited to the activities allowed under section III.A. above, as well as administrative expenses exceeding the four percent limitation under section III.G.3.a. - b.
-Fees collected after the grant period may be used as indicated under paragraph 1.a as well as for other water quality-related purposes and combined financial administration of the CWSRFs and DWSRFs where the programs are administered by the same State agency.

-(Fees Charged by States to Recipients of Clean Water State Revolving Fund Assistance, (October 20, 2005 Federal Register, 70 FR 61039), section II.C.

-2. Fees included in loan principal are not considered program income (see section III.N.3, "Special Tests and Provisions - Fund Establishment, Loan Repayments, Fund Earnings, and Use of Funds," below).
+Regardless of when the funds are used, if the fee is collected during the grant period, i.e., before all funds are disbursed, it may be used under either the addition or cost sharing or matching alternatives for use of program income.
+Under either alternative or combination of alternatives, use of program income is limited to (1) the activities allowed under section III.A.3, "Activities Allowed or Unallowed;" (2) administrative expenses exceeding the limitations in WRRDA-amended Section 603(d)(7) of the FWPCA (see III.G.3.a); and (3) State match if program income is deposited outside of the CWSRF Fund. - b.
+Fees collected after the grant period may be used as indicated under paragraph 1.a as well as for other water quality-related purposes and combined financial administration of the CWSRFs and DWSRFs where the programs are administered by the same State agency, provided that the State's grant conditions include this provision (Fees Charged by States to Recipients of Clean Water State Revolving Fund Assistance, (October 20, 2005 Federal Register, 70 FR 61039), section II.C. - 2.
+Fees included in loan principal are not considered program income (see section III.N.3, "Special Tests and Provisions Fund Establishment, Loan Repayments, Fund Earnings, and Use of Funds," below).